BercikOndrej/React-game-discovery-hub/README.md

 - Connection to the backend
 - Fetching data from server and canceling a fetch request
-- Creatin React Components
+- Creating React Components
 - Learning `Tailwind CSS` and `Shadcn UI` in detail
-- Rendering data dynamicaly
+- Rendering data dynamically
-- Handling events for user response
+- Handling events for user responses
 - Detailed familiarization with `useState`, `useEffect` and `useRef hooks`
 - Sharing state between components
 - Inspecting result by `Chrome React Developer Tools`
 - Correct display of icons and images
-- Responzive design
+- Implementation responzive design
 - Separation of Concerns
 - Showing loading elements like skeletons and loading spinner
 - Creating a generic classes and custom fetching hook for server data managing
-- Store some data as static data
+- Store and show some data as a static data
-- Build application and preper app to production
+- Build application and prepare app to production

+## Useful Commads

+- `npm run dev` for running an app by development server
+- `npm run build` for building an app
+- `vercel` for app deployment

+## App Deployment

+- I made app deployment by `Vercel` and `GitHub` -> [GitHub repository](https://github.com/BercikOndrej/React-game-hub)
+- It is a cloud platform for building and deploing application
+- This is an address, where my app running `https://game-8se843rkv-bercikondrejs-projects.vercel.app` -> **it is available only by vercel account authenticate**